Local Selectivity of Orders in Central Simple Algebras: Constructing Distinguished Representatives of the Isomorphism Classes of Maximal Orders

 The following proposition is clear. \begin{prop} Every element $\varphi \in G$ can be written uniquely as $\varphi = \rho_1^{a_1} \cdots \rho_r^{a_r}\sigma_1^{b_1} \cdots \sigma_s^{b_s} \tau_1^{c_1}\cdots \tau_t^{c_t}$ where $0 \le a_i < |\rho_i H|$, $0 \le b_j < |\sigma_j\wH|$, and $0\le c_k < |\tau_k|$, with $|\cdot|$ the order of the element in the respective group. \end{prop}

 Next we characterize each of these generators in terms of Artin symbols.
-Since the vehicle to accomplish this is the Chebotarev density theorem which provides an infinite number of choices for primes, we may and do assume without loss that the primes we choose to define the Artin symbols are unramified in both $\wL$ and $B$.
+Since the vehicle to accomplish this is the Chebotarev density theorem which provides an infinite number of choices for places, we may and do assume without loss that the places we choose to define the Artin symbols are unramified in both $\wL/K$ and $B$.